 Object 宾语 (bīn yǔ): a noun governed by a verb.

 Attributive 定语 (dìng yǔ): modifies an adjective or noun.

-Adverb 状语 (zhuàng yǔ): modifies or qualifies an adjective, verb expressing a relation of place, time, circumstance, manner, cause, degree, etc
+Adverb 状语 (zhuàng yǔ): modifies or qualifies an adjective, or verb expressing a relation of place, time, circumstance, manner, cause, degree, etc

 Complement 补语 (bǔ yǔ): complete the meaning of the predicate (verb).